samutayuga/putumaskubesample/podschedulingrole/step2/text.md

 `kubectl create namespace magellan`{{exec}}

 Create a deployment `other-non-tolerant` in `magellan` namespace with `nginx:alpine` image.
-This deployment is belong to the team `kuiper-belt` which is not tolerant to the taint applied in node.
+This deployment is belong to the team `kuiperbelt` which is not tolerant to the taint applied in node.
 It tolerants to the taints defined as `owner=kuiperbelt:NoSchedule`

 Initiate the manifest creation with imperative approach, Save the manifest into a file `/tmp/other-kuiperbelt.yaml`